 Allergy Shots (Immunotherapy)

-Many people take medications and avoid their triggers to control their allergies.
+Many people take medicines and avoid their triggers to control their allergies.
 Allergy shots are another type of treatment that can provide long-term relief of allergy symptoms.
 Allergy shots are a type of treatment for allergies.
 The goal of the treatment is to make your body less sensitive to allergens.
-These are the substances that cause your allergies.
-You will have allergy testing to determine your allergens before having allergy shots.
+Allergens are the substances that cause your allergies.
+You will have allergy testing to figure out what your allergens are before having allergy shots.

 What are allergy shots?

 Each allergy shot contains a small dose of the substances that cause your allergies.
 The dose is slowly increased as your treatment continues.
 You’ll get shots once or twice a week at first.
 After about 3 to 6 months you will reach your maintenance level.
 Then you will get shots every 2 to 4 weeks.
 Your allergy shots may continue for a few years or even longer.
 It is important to stay on schedule to give the shots the best chance to work.

 When deciding whether or not to have allergy shots, you and your healthcare provider should think about the following: